effect (function, var number, VECTOR* pos, VECTOR* vel);

 but at the start of the next render cycle.

-- When executed by a client in a multiplayer environment, effect_local creates a local particle effect which is only visible on the client.
+- When executed by a client in a multiplayer environment, effect_local creates a local particle effect that is only visible on the client.
 Executed

 on the server, effect creates a global particle effect, which

-will executed on all clients separately.
+is then automatically sent to and executed on all clients.
 In a single player environment, both

 instructions behave identically.